asadm/asadm.github.io/README.md

 # Asad's Homepage

-This site is made using Jekyll and GitHub Pages.
-Jekyll allows me to have a single layout/template which every page is wrapped with.
-GitHub automatically builds Jekyll into HTML and serves it.
+This site is made using NextJS and GitHub Pages.
+GitHub automatically exports a static build for NextJS into HTML and serves it.
 I just needed to enable pages from the repo settings.

 ## Running Site Locally

-- Install Ruby if you don't have it already.
+- Install NodeJS if you don't have it already
-- Install Bundler with `gem install bundler` command.
+- Install Yarn by running `npm install -g yarn`
-- Clone this Repo.
+- Clone this repo.
-- `cd` and run `bundle install` into this repo's folder.
+- `cd` and run `yarn install` in this repo's folder.
-- Run `bundle exec jekyll serve` to start the server locally.
+- Run `yarn dev` to start the server locally.
-- Make your changes and just refresh in browser to see them.

 ## Publishing to your own site